pravega/pravega-client-rust/book/src/index.md

 This book contains examples and documentation to explain all of Pravega Rust client's use cases in detail and the Python language bindigs.

-Please choose from the chapters on the left to jump to individual topics, or continue below to start with Pravega RUST Clients's README.
+Please choose from the chapters on the left to jump to individual topics, or continue below to start with Pravega Rust Clients's README.

 * User Guide: [stable](https://pravega.github.io/pravega-client-rust/) | [master](./index.html)